 In sports, Mark was a NED at Harlequins RUFC, where he chaired the Growth Committee.
 He is a former NED at Sports England, where he sat on its Project Finance and Market Insights committees – the latter providing analysis of the shifting patterns of sport participation.

-Mark has extensive international experience; he was a former Chair of the Brussels-based AmCham’s (American Chamber of Commerce) Executive Council, which is proactively consulted by the EU Commission, EU member states and MEPs for its advice on EU-US economic relations; and has recently finished a role as Chair of an EU-China expert group, studying the future of the digital economy.
+Mark has extensive international experience; he was a former Chair of the Brussels-based AmCham’s (American Chamber of Commerce) Executive Council, which is proactively consulted by the EU Commission, EU member states and MEPs for its advice on EU-US economic relations; and has finished a role as Chair of an EU-China expert group, studying the future of the digital economy.

 Mark has an MA in Economics from Cambridge, an MBA from INSEAD, and in the summer can be found representing Kent County Cricket Seniors.